In some cases, yes, and I’m happy to fit them, but people are often surprised to learn that there are usually many other considerations.

 No, adding a heavy-duty or very fancy mains cable to a turntable will not make a difference.
 It simply can’t, because of that wonderful thing, physics.
 If you want to learn why not, ask me.
 Changing the signal cable can though.

 No, using crazy-thick RCA cables is not a good idea.
 Want heavy-duty connectors and better sound?
 Go balanced.
-All the best gear is balanced and there are many technical reasons why it’s the better way to transmit low-amplitude audio signals.
+All the best gear is balanced and there are many technical reasons why it’s the better way to transmit signals.

 Discover more from LiQUiD AUDiO